What are the different types of plastics?

 - Baby/face wipes and their packaging

-What about biodegradable, bio-based or compostable packaging?
+What about biodegradable or compostable plastic?

 Reducing your plastic use